ShubhaPokharel/MethodOverridingPractice/README.md

 inputs and return the results to the caller.

-Note: When the method returns the values,it gives the returning data to the caller.
+Note: When the method returns the values, it gives the returning data to the caller.
 The caller will store the result in a varible and that varible data type should be the same with the return method's data type.